juhasev/sample-ninja-help/data-variables.md

 ### Data Variable Export and Import

 **Data Variable Export** - Click on the **Export** button (cloud icon with downwards arrow).
 From here you can select the Data Variables that you wish to export.
-On clicking **Done** a downloadable file will be created, which can be acessed from the 'Downloads' section of Sample Ninja.
+On clicking **Done** a downloadable file will be created, which can be accessed from the 'Downloads' section of Sample Ninja.

 **Data Variable Import** - Click on the **Import** button (cloud icon with upwards arrow).
 Here, select the downloadable file that was created during the exporting process.
 On clicking **Open** your selected Data Variables will be imported into Sample Ninja.